tunmsk/nextgen-facebook/readme.txt

 * *Bugfixes*
 	* None
 * *Developer Notes*
-	* Added mode debugging messages in the Schema Local Business filter.
+	* Added more debugging messages in the Schema Local Business filter.
+	* Added a check for a Local Business type when adding an origanization property.

 **Version 8.44.4 (2017/06/08)**